jwango/blog-react/README.md

 # Getting Started

 ## Database
 The app runs on mongo, which means that you will need to setup a mongo instance.
 I prefer to create both a local mongo instance with the cli, as well as host a *secure* public instance in something like mLab.
-To keep your databse secure, the server-side code pulls the connection string from the environment variables, never hardcoded.
+To keep your database secure, the server-side code pulls the connection string from the environment variables, never hardcoding the value.

-Once you have created a basic DB, go ahead and set the environment variable `MONGODB_DB=<db-name>`.
+Once you have created a basic db within your instance, go ahead and set the environment variable `MONGODB_DB=<db-name>`.
 Then run `posts:manage` with the `create` command to create the posts collection.
+From there you can write posts and manage them, as described in the `Maintenance` section below.

 ## Running Locally
 Since the app is server-side rendered, the app build follows these steps: